pieeg-club/EEGwithRaspberryPI/README.md

 This project is the result of several years of work on the development of BCI.
 We believe that the easiest way to get started with biosignals is to use a shield.
 We will try to reveal the process of reading EEG signals as fully and clearly as possible.
-Soon this project will be launched on the crowdfunding platform - [Crowdsupply](https://www.crowdsupply.com/hackerbci/pieeg)
+[Crowdsupply](https://www.crowdsupply.com/hackerbci/pieeg)

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=DIY%20Brain-Computer%20%20interface%20PIEEG%20&url=https://github.com/Ildaron/EEGwithRaspberryPI&hashtags=RaspberryPI,EEG,python,opensource)